bigbinary/wkhtmltopdf-buildpack/README.md

 # wkhtmltopdf Buildpack

-This is a [Heroku buildpack][0] for bundling a compatible [wkhtmltopdf][1] binary with your environment.
+This is a Heroku buildpack for WKhtmltoPDF binary with your environment.
+It is compatible with only Heroku Stack 22.

 `wkhtmltoimage` binary is not included in this buildpack.
+It will be downloaded from https://wkhtmltopdf.org/downloads.html

 ## Versions

-* Buildpack:   `0.2`
-* wkhtmltopdf: `0.12.5`
+* wkhtmltopdf: `0.12.6`

 ## Usage

-This buildpack only installs wkhtmltopdf, it isn't very useful by itself.
-You'll probably want to use add it to you current buildpacks config.

 ```bash
 $ heroku buildpacks:add https://github.com/bigbinary/wkhtmltopdf-buildpack.git